-Latin America's most Influential Feminists
+Latin America's Most Influential Feminists

 There are many magnificent female figures around the world who have fought for equality and justice, not just for fellow women, but for all those who are deprived of basic human rights.
-He we salute ten Latinas who have defied macho society and the most mysoginist power structures to affect change.
+He we salute ten Latinas who have defied macho society and the most misogynist power structures to affect change.

 by Charlotte Baring